yooluxe/sync_settings_howto/README.md

 ## How to Sync your Sublime Text settings on Github Gist.

 You need an account on Github (everything is configured directly on Github) and Sublime Text.
-View on [Medium](https://luxelego.medium.com/how-to-sync-your-sublime-text-settings-on-github-gist-3431aae118ae).

 <img src="docs/view.jpg">